baney75/barnlabs-t3/docs/instructions.md

 - When a significant new feature or system is added (e.g., a new third-party integration, a complex data flow), a new Markdown file must be added to the `/docs` directory.
 - This document should explain the high-level architecture, the decisions made, and any potential trade-offs.
 It should be written for a future developer (human or AI) who has no prior context.

+## **4. Key Implementation Details**

+### **Admin Bootstrap Process**
+- If no admin user exists in the database, the app triggers an admin setup process
+- In development: Bootstrap token is logged to console
+- In production: Bootstrap token is sent via email using Resend
+- Admin user is created by submitting the token along with email/password

+### **File Upload System**
+- UploadThing handles all file uploads with 500MB limit per file
+- Model files (.glb, .usdz) supported with automatic USDZ suggestion for GLB > 25MB
+- Image uploads for user dashboard logos up to 4MB

+### **3D Model & AR/VR Features**
+- React Three Fiber powers the web 3D model viewer
+- iOS AR Quick Look integration via `.usdz` files
+- Google Scene Viewer for Android AR via `.glb` files
+- VR 360 viewer available at `/vr360.html` using A-Frame

+### **Dashboard System**
+- Drag-and-drop grid layout using react-grid-layout
+- Live Markdown preview with secure HTML sanitization
+- Support for Model, Video, PDF, and Markdown card types
+- User logo/icon customization with real-time preview

 This document serves as the single source of truth for development practices.
 It should be updated as our tools and processes evolve.